jguerrero12/Twitter-Client/README.md

 Twitter Client is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: 12 hours spent in total
+Time spent: 13-14 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] User can sign in using OAuth login flow
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts
 - [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.